rubyroidlabs/openproject-worklog-limiter/README.md

 If you want to make an exception for user, go to `Edit user page / Custom fields` and check `Allow log time for any date` checkbox.
 After that user will be allowed to log time for any date for one day.

-By default, only users with role `Member` are allowed to log time for any date.
-If you want to add this ability to another role, go to `Roles and permissions / Edit role / Time tracking` and check `Log time for any date` checkbox.
+By default, all roles are allowed to log time for any date.
+If you want to remove this ability or create another role and add ability, go to `Roles and permissions / Edit role / Time tracking` and check/uncheck `Log time for any date` checkbox.

 Deinstallation
 --------------